Mitch Haniger Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.70 team ERA ranks last among all MLB pitching staffs.
+- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.73).

-- Rockies pitchers combine to give up 206 total home runs at a clip of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to allow 207 total home runs at a rate of 1.5 per game (second-most in baseball).

-- The righty last pitched on Sunday against the Toronto Blue Jays, when he threw four innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Monday against the Arizona Diamondbacks, when he tossed six innings, allowing four earned runs while giving up six hits.

+- The 26-year-old has put together a 5.03 ERA and 7.5 strikeouts per nine innings in 24 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.